 ANNAPOLIS, MD – Did you know that most of life’s necessities – food, fiber, clothing and shelter – start with agriculture?
-March 21 is National Agriculture Day, which recognizes and celebrates the contributions of agriculture to American society.
-To coincide with this national celebration, Governor Larry Hogan has declared March 19-25 as “Maryland Agriculture Week.”
-From the mountains of Western Maryland with its dairy farms and hay to Central Maryland with its greenhouse and livestock industries to the Eastern Shore’s acres of corn and poultry – Maryland truly grows something for everyone.
+March 14 is National Agriculture Day, which recognizes the contributions of agriculture to American society.
+To coincide with this national celebration, Governor Larry Hogan has declared March 10-16 as “Maryland Agriculture Week.”
+From the mountains of Western Maryland with its dairy farms and hay, to Central Maryland with its greenhouse and livestock industries, to the Eastern Shore’s acres of corn and poultry – Maryland truly grows something for everyone.

 In Maryland, one-third of the land mass – over 2 million acres – is farmland.
-In 2015, the top commodity sectors were poultry (broilers), greenhouse and nursery, corn, and dairy.
+In 2018, the top commodity sectors were poultry (broilers), grain, greenhouse and nursery, and dairy.
 For more interesting facts about Maryland agriculture, see the AgBrief.

 The Maryland Department of Agriculture shares 10 suggestions to help citizens recognize National and Maryland Agriculture Week:

 - Watch Maryland Farm and Harvest on Maryland Public Television or online.
 The hit series, now in production for a seventh season, puts a human face on farming by showcasing personal stories about farmers, their work with the land and resources, production of food and fiber for our society, challenges, hopes and dreams, and their future.

 - Take It from Maryland Farmers: Backyard Actions for a Cleaner Chesapeake Bay.
 This helpful education campaign provides homeowners with information and tips from farmers that they can use to do their part to help improve water quality in the Chesapeake Bay watershed.
 The initiative offers a series of fact sheets that can be helpful.